Tinder (app): 2012: Prototype and launch

-2013: Swipe feature developed
+Tinder has been credited with popularizing the swipe feature many companies now use.
 Tinder's selection function, which was initially click-based, evolved into the company's swipe feature.
 The feature was established when Rad and Badeen, interested in gamification, modeled the feature on a deck of cards.
 Badeen then streamlined the action after a trial on a bathroom mirror.

-Tinder has been credited with popularizing the swipe feature many companies now use.
+In September 2012, Tinder was soft-launched in the App Store.
+In July 2013, it was launched for Android.

+In 2013, Tinder won the "Best New Startup of 2013" award by TechCrunch.